DIPlib/diplib/src/documentation/image.md

 of scope, `img2` will still point at a valid data segment, which will not be freed until `img2` goes out of scope (or is stripped).

-The copy constructor creates an identical image, with its own data segment, but does not copy the pixel data:
+The copy constructor does the same thing.
+The following three statements all invoke the copy constructor:

     img2 = dip::Image( img1 );

-`img2` will be identical to `img1`, but with non-initialized data.
-The second argument to the copy constructor can be used to specify the data type of the new image:

-    img2 = dip::Image( img1, dip::DT_UINT8 );

-`img2` will be identical to `img1`, but with 8-bit unsigned integer samples.
+    dip::Image img3( img1 );
+    dip::Image img4 = img1;

 To make a copy of an image with its own copy of the data segment, use the `dip::Image::Copy` method: